 So today we are making some skinny spaghetti carbonara which still has a little creaminess to it, but just enough to be manageable.
 Let’s get started.

 While not oh-so-good but oh-so-bad-for-your-heart kind of creamy, like the kind you see in Italian restaurants that score in the high 1000 caloric scale, it still tastes good.
 At least to me and Mr. Cooking Jar.
 After feeling guilty for indulging in the decadence that was the Rasta Pasta, I was willing to sacrifice some creaminess to keep it under 500 calories.
 The good part though: the smoky, addictive bacon flavor more than made up for it.
 And those peas!
 Those roly poly peas!
-Besides adding a splash of vibrant color to everything, if you cook it right and don’t use frozen peas, those peas will be nice and plump for the picking.
+Besides adding a splash of vibrant color to everything, if you cook it right and don’t use frozen peas, those peas will be nice and plump.

 Now, onto some history!
 Carbonara is Italian of course and comes from Latium, Rome.
 Based on a sauce made from eggs, cheese and bacon, this hearty pasta was believed to be made for Italian charcoal workers since the name stems from the Italian word carbonaro which means ‘charcoal burner’.
 It’s even been called Coal Miner’s Spaghetti!